orcodeep/CSAPP/notes/Readme.md

 what objdump shows(`48` `89` `e5` `90` `90`) is ascii text This is NOT what the CPU executes.
 This is just human-readable text representing bytes.

 Raw = actual binary bytes in memory (`0x48` `0x89` `0xE5` `0x90` `0x90`)<br>
-Thats why when printe many show up as `���` because they dont have valid ascii representation for them.
+Thats why when printed many show up as `���` because they dont have valid ascii representation for them.